WAB - Regional Route S: Grünbacher Sattel - Gutenmann - Würflach

 Route description WAB - Regional Route S: Grünbacher Sattel - Gutenmann - Würflach

-When back on the path, we follow the descent towards Johannesbachklamm ravine marked in red (also tut gut-route 2) down towards Greith.
-We go past imposing rock faces and descend through dense mixed woodland and ditches into the valley, then after reaching the first houses in Greith we turn right onto the road to Johannesbachklamm.
-The trail leads us directly to the Schutzhütte Gerhartl cabin at the entrance to Johannesbachklamm.
-We enjoy the descent down the steps and walkways through the roaring ravine, an enchanting experience, even if it is only for a short time.
-After leaving the ravine, the stream is still with us, and a Natur-Erlebnis-Weg (nature experience trail) takes us to Gasthaus Pecherhittn and also the road on to Würflach.
-Before reaching the residential area of the town, we turn right at a turning area, head over the Johannesbach stream, and ascend to Wellnesswelt Würflach.
-The first part of Regional Route S ends here.
-The second part continues via Dörfles and the Hohe Wand summit returning back to Grünbacher Sattel.
-Accommodation is also available in Würflach or you can walk north to Willendorf railway station to return to where you came from.
+Back on the path, we follow the red-marked descent route towards the Johannesbach Gorge (also feel-good route 2) down to Greith.
+Passing impressive rock walls, we descend through dense mixed forest and ravines into the valley and, after the first houses in Greith, turn right onto the road to the Johannesbach Gorge.
+The path leads us directly to the Gerhartl shelter at the entrance to the Johannesbach Gorge.
+We enjoy the descent on stairs and footbridges through the rushing gorge, an impressive spectacle, even if it is only of short duration.
+After leaving the gorge, with the creek still accompanying us, a nature experience trail leads us to the inn Klammwirtin and the road continues towards Würflach.
+Before reaching the houses of the town, we turn right at a turning area over the Johannesbach and ascend to the Wellness-Welt Würflach.
+Here ends the first part of the Regional Route S. The second part leads over Dörfles and the Hohe Wand back to the Grünbacher Sattel.
+Additionally, there are accommodation options in Würflach, or you can walk north for the return journey to Willendorf train station.

 Directions